-On the other hand, tipping is seemly becoming more familiar in tourist cities, like Saigon, Hanoi, Hoi An, etc. More and more high-end services include a service fee in customer’s bills, ranging from 5% to 15%.
-Unfortunately, not always does this amount of money find its own way to the service staff.
-Therefore, tipping personally whenever you experience an excellent service that exceeds your expectations is still welcomed.
+On the other hand, tipping has become more regular in cities that see a lot of tourists, like Saigon, Hanoi, and Hoi An.
+More and more high-end services include a service fee in their customer’s bills, ranging from 5% to 15%.
+Unfortunately, this money does not always find its way to the service staff.
+Therefore, if you do receive a service that completely exceeded your expectation, then a tip is welcome.

 Here are our recommendations on when to tip in Vietnam.

 Tipping Guide for Taxis

 One of the important things to remember is that customers are not required to leave a tip for taxi drivers.
 Taxi drivers expect to receive the exact amount of money displayed on the kilometer clock.
 But this also depends on your desire and whether the taxi driver is polite, honest, and helpful or not.
 If you do want to give the taxi driver a tip, the best way is to round off the taxi fare and ask the driver to keep the change.
 For instance, if the total amount is 42,000 VND(2 USD), then give the driver 50,000 VND and request that he/she keeps the change.